Or how to get on in show business (for a short time) if you were really rubbish..

 Tony Holland was a bodybuilder and in 1964 he appeared on Op Knocks and flexed his muscles rhythmically to the instrumental ‘Wheels.’
 For 6 whole weeks he was voted back to perform the same act which he then repeated at The Royal Variety Performance.
 God knows what Brenda would have thought being confronted by a semi-naked muscular man flexing his Adductor Longus at her.
 Like Crush, anyone over the age of 55 will remember Tony Holland and should they be lucky enough to hear the tune ‘Wheels‘ suddenly playing in the background, 7 out of 10 of these , probably male, individuals will start flexing their muscles in the most bizarre of ways.
 I know I would.

-Now It’s easy to take the piss out of Op Knocks for all its awfulness and it’s horrible presenter Hughie Green, and endless parade of Russian dancers, out of tune singers, occasional animal acts (Su Pollard was once beaten into second place by a dog), and shit comedians but there was, at least, an honesty to it completely lacking in the talent shows of today, particularly the dreadful X Factor.
+Now It’s easy to take the piss out of Op Knocks for all its awfulness and it’s unpleasant presenter Hughie Green, and its endless parade of Russian dancers, out of tune singers, occasional animal acts (Su Pollard was once beaten into second place by a performing dog), and shit comedians but there was, at least, an honesty to it completely lacking in the talent shows of today, particularly the dreadful X Factor.
 At least Op Knocks featured performers purely on the strength of an audition and they were real people, while it’s well documented The X Factor plucks its finalists from stage schools and drama colleges.
 The auditions are a sham and really only used to ridicule particularly delusionally bad singers.
 Essentially neither Simon Cowell, Louis Walsh or the execrable Cheryl Cole (or whatever her name is these days) have any interest in or knowledge of music.
 All, however, are interested in making money and furthering their celebrity careers.
 Cowell and Walsh’s ‘skills’, if you could call them that, are of a business nature.
 They know the sort of shit that will sell, at least in the short term, e.g. One Direction, Westlife.
 Op Knocks was from a time when TV wasn’t used to shamelessly fill a producer’s bank account but merely to ‘entertain.’
 And, yes, much of Op Knocks was rubbish but many acts went on to make a decent living because they believed in what they were doing, rather than the young wannabes who now only want to be ‘famous.’

 So hats off to Opportunity Knocks despite all its shortcomings it did something The X Factor will never do.
 It gave us honest, down to earth entertainment.